-Step 1: Press the WPS button on the front panel of the Router or click Start WPS button in Figure 4-21.

-Step 2: For the configuration of the wireless adapter, please choose "Push the button on my access point" in the configuration utility of the WPS as below, and click Next.
+- Step 1: Click Start WPS button in Figure 4-21. - Step 2: For the configuration of the wireless adapter, please choose "Push the button on my access point" in the configuration utility of the WPS as below, and click Next.